bbulkow/FastLED-idf/README.md

 There's no way to remove components you're not using.
 Don't want to compile in HTTPS server?
 Tough.
 The menuconfig system allows you to not run it, but you can't not compile it without going in and doing surgery.

+# ESP-IDF versions

+First of all, if you're changing versions, you have to be quite careful.
+The only foolproof method I've found is a brand new clone, a new install.sh, manually removing the project's build directory, and using the defult sdkconfig with a menuconfig, setting the parameters you need within this version.

+Within menuconfig, I tend to use the following settings.
+Minimum required silicon rev to 1, because there are speed workarounds at Rev0 that get compiled in.
+I change the compiler options to -O2 instead of -Os or -Og.
+Default flash size to 4M, because all the devices I have are 4G.

+Second of all, there be some dragons in the different versions.

+The FastLed RMT code runs in two different modes - it either uses an onboard driver, or it uses the ESP-IDF RMT driver.
+I've found that if you use the driver that was originally written for FastLED, it works great with ESP-IDF 4.0, but crashes horribly in 4.2 and master.
+These are interesting branches because the new S2 version of the ESP32 chip requires those branches.

+It's quite possible that more and more changes will creep in, or that someone will find the flaw that's causing 4.2 to crash.

+# A short plug for Microsoft's WSL

+Although ESP-IDF v4.x has apparently made great strides in working with VS and Platform.io, they still suggest you use cmake in windows.
+This avoids the elephant which is WSL - Windows Service for Linux.
+I use that exclusively for this project, and all of the instructions on how to install and use ESP-IDF for Linux work great, including flashing devices over USB.
+Serial devices are mounted as "/dev/ttySX", where X is the COMM number in the device.
+Really works nicely.

 # History